-SISTER MARGARET CARNEY: One of the things that I pondered very often in my days as a president was how quickly we are to say we're here for the students.
+One of the things that I pondered very often in my days as a president was how quick we are to say we're here for the students.
 It is all about the students.
-They're our joy, they are our purpose for being.
+They're our joy.
+They are our purpose for being.
 But when you look at the org chart, they're not there.
-[LAUGH] And if you want to look at a university in the hierarchical pyramid that it is, they're at the bottom.

-So what I would do when I was faced with certain decisions was I would mentally turn the pyramid upside down, and say, really, if students are first, they should be in a sense at the top.
-Now it doesn't mean you go back to the Medieval model where, you know, they could riot in the streets and throw their professors out, but I do think an intention in an administration to center the students always is not as easy as it sounds.
+And if you want to look at a university in the hierarchical pyramid that it is, there at the bottom.
+So, what I would do when I was faced with certain decisions was I would mentally turn the pyramid upside down and say, really?
+Students are first.
+They should be, in a sense, at the top.
+Now, that doesn't mean you go back to the medieval model where, you know, they could ride in the streets and throw their professors out.
+But I do think an intention in an administration to center the students always is not as easy as it sounds.
 I do think that looking at any one of these opportunities from the standpoint of how can it benefit our students may be the very most important question to be asked.

-DOUG LEDERMAN: That was Sister Margaret Carney, president emerita of St. Bonaventure University.
-The discussions we just heard reinforce for me both (A), the wisdom of colleges thinking long and hard about whether they're on viable paths to keep serving their students well, and (B), the impediments that may lie ahead as they consider diverting significantly from their traditional ways of doing things.
-I'd love to hear from all of you about successful efforts to meaningfully reimagine your institutions as they fulfill their core missions.
+That was Sister Margaret Carney, President Emeritus of Saint Bonaventure University.
+The discussions we just heard reinforce for me both A, the wisdom of colleges thinking long and hard about whether they're on viable paths to keep serving their students well.
+And B, the impediments that may lie ahead as they consider diverting significantly from their traditional ways of doing things.
+In case you're wondering if the issues raised in this episode from last year are still timely in the middle of 2022, please join us for next week's episode where we'll discuss the results of Inside Higher Ed's recent survey of College Business Officers, which explores how colleges are addressing the enrollment and financial pressures that many of them face.
+That's all for this week's episode.
+I'm Doug Lederman.
+And until next week, stay well and stay safe.

-That's all for this week's episode of The Key.
-Join us in future weeks as we examine the debate over using Pell grants to support short-term training programs and a new way to judge the value of college credentials for low income students.
-As always, thanks for listening.
-I'm Doug Lederman and this is The Key.
-Stay well and stay safe.